CamilaVelezDiaz/echinoderm-thesis-pipeline/README.md

 This code is released under the MIT License (see LICENSE).

 The published integrated dataset is released under a Creative Commons Attribution 4.0 International licence (CC BY 4.0).
-Original CMS exports supplied by the Australian Museum and Queensland Museum Tropics remain subject to the institutions' own access conditions and are not redistributed.
+Original CMS export files supplied by the Australian Museum and Queensland Museum Tropics remain subject to the institutions' own access conditions and are not redistributed; the derived occurrence records are included in the deposited dataset with permission of both institutions.

 # Authors